Sustainability Plans, Reports & Policies

 Sustainability Progress Report

-The Washington County Board of Commissioners heard a presentation about the County's sustainability progress during their February 23, 2016 work session.
-Washington County is taking disciplined, thoughtful steps that are in the best interest of the organization and community, now and in the future.
+The Washington County Board of Commissioners heard a presentation about the County's sustainability progress during their February 28, 2017 work session.
 The County recognizes its responsibility to conserve natural resources, be fiscally responsible and celebrate the achievements of a productive and equitable organization.

-Highlights from the annual progress report (FY 2015) include:
+Highlights from the current progress report (FY 2016) include: